 Holsters – Holsters are designed and built to maintain their shape and rigidity long term and must be cleaned differently than most leather goods.
 Do not soak or heavily dampen your holsters with water or oil, this can damage and permanently change the holster.
-To clean the exterior of the holster use a soft rag that has been very lightly dampened with water.
-Gently wipe away dust and debris and allow holster to dry away from heat or direct sunlight.
-For heavier soiling such as gun powder) liquid glyercin soap may be sprayed lightly onto a rag and used to clean the holster.
+To clean the exterior of the holster use a soft rag.
+Gently wipe away dust and debris.
+For heavier soiling (such as gun powder) liquid glyercin soap may be sprayed lightly onto a rag and used to clean the holster.
 Allow the holsters to dry completely before using.
 DO NOT USE OIL OR LEATHER CONDITIONER ON HOLSTERS as this can soften and change the gun-holding qualities the holsters are designed to have.
 If the leather is starting to heavily dry or crack, neatsfoot oil may be applied in VERY THIN coats to restore moisture and prevent cracking.

 Suede Liner – GGL holsters, shoulder strap, and back belt are lined with a suede liner.
 Suede can still get dirty just like other leathers but it cannot be cleaned or conditioned using water, oil, glycerin, conditioner or the like.
 To clean suede, a stiff brush or nubuck block is best as it removes dirt while still maintaining the nap of suede.
 Simply brush dirt away the stuff brush or rub using the nubuck block as needed.